rhdpin/nhltv-fetcher/README.md

 Fetching latest feed for 'DAL'...
 Logging in...
 Getting the feed...
-Feed found: Tue 22-12-27 DAL@NSH (away, BSSWX)
+Feed found: Sat 2024-11-02 10:00PM VAN@SJS (NATIONAL) (CBC)
-Writing stream to file: 524 MB (11.6 MB/s)
+Downloading feed: Sat 2024-11-02 10:00PM VAN@SJS (NATIONAL) (CBC)
 ```
-Using parameter `-l` or `--play` to open the feed directly in VLC assumes that VLC is installed and the executable can be found from PATH environment variable.
+Using parameter `-l` or `--play` to open the feed directly in MPV or VLC (assuming that either player is installed and the executable can be found from PATH environment variable).
 ## Releases
 All release packages contain all needed files, so installation of .NET runtime is not needed.